 See Related: Things to Do in Blythe, California

 Address: 125 I St, Sacramento, CA 95814

-Jamestown’s primary historical destination is the Railtown 1897 State Historic Park in near Sacramento.
+Jamestown’s primary historical destination is the Railtown 1897 State Historic Park near Sacramento.
 This destination includes many fun learning opportunities that both children and adults will like.